-The monthly Raw Steels MMI® registered a value of 56 in July, a decrease of 5.1% from 59 in June.
+The monthly Raw Steels MMI® registered a value of 55 in August, a decrease of 1.8% from 56 in July.

 The Raw Steels MMI® collects and weights 13 global steel and raw material price points to provide a unique view into global steel price trends over a 30-day period.
 For more information on the Raw Steels MMI®, how it's calculated or how your company can use the index, please drop us a note at: info (at) agmetalminer (dot) com.